 13.1 General Requirements 13.1.1.
-Seattle City Light prefers that the customer provide NEC-sized bus duct into the inbuilding vault.
+SCL prefers that the customer provide NEC-sized bus duct into the in-building vault.
 NEC-sized cables in conduit are also acceptable.
+SCL allows only one type of service (bus duct or cables) per vault, except in the case of fire pump services, emergency services, or legally required standby services.
 13.1.2.
 All service entrance penetrations shall be sealed, including bus duct, conduits, and cables.
 13.1.3.
 Rotation of service bus bars or cables shall be clearly identified by the customer and in case of multiple services, it shall be consistent across all services.
 13.1.4.
 Each service shall be labeled.
 Include the service ampacity, voltage, and phases.
 See 7651.25.
 13.2 Service Entrance using Bus Duct 13.2.1.
 Provide and install NEC-sized secondary bus duct into the vault per SCL 0474.08.
 Bus duct penetrations shall not exceed bus duct dimensions by more than 2 inches (width or height).
 13.2.2.
 Brace and support the bus duct.
 13.2.3.
 Label each bus bar for phasing.
 13.2.4.
 The bus duct is centered on the wall.
 13.3 Service Entrance using Cables in Conduit 13.3.1.
 Provide and install NEC-sized service conduits and cable from switchgear into vault per SCL 0473.50.
 For Network vaults, Customer shall furnish cable limiters.
 Conduit shall be rigid galvanized steel throughout the depth of the wall, floor, or ceiling.
 No more than 12 cables per phase or neutral are allowed.
 Grounding and bonding of conduits shall be external to the vault and is subject to inspection by the Authority Having Jurisdiction.
 13.3.2.
 Conduits entering the vault shall be supplied with closing plugs.
 13.3.3.
 Conduit shall enter the vault perpendicular to the vault wall, floor, or ceiling, no more than 18 inches from a corner.
 13.3.4.
-Conduits entering the vault shall be terminated with PVC end bells and shall be grouted both inside and outside the vault per SCL U2-11.3/NDK-30.
+Conduits entering the vault shall be terminated with PVC end bells and shall be grouted both inside and outside the vault per SCL 0222.06.
 13.3.5.
 Conduits entering the same vault corner but on adjacent walls shall be staggered and not enter on the same elevation.
 13.3.6.
 If conduit is entering through the floor, it shall extend 8-10 inches above the floor.
 Pour 4" concrete housekeeping pad flush to top of end bells.
 Chamfer corners and finish smooth.
 See SCL 7651.25.
 13.3.7.
 Label each cable to identify phasing.
 13.3.8.
 If multiple services, label each set of cables with the service being fed.
 13.3.9.
 Fire seal the cable installed in conduit for a three-hour rating using rockwool and rated grout or fire-barrier caulk in order to protect migration of fire, smoke, and gas.